kptdev/kpt/docs/design-docs/08-package-variant.md

 to "advertise" the injections it can accept and understand.
 These injection points effectively form a configuration API for the package, and the injection selectors provide a way for the `PackageVariant` author to specify the inputs for those APIs from the possible values in the management cluster.
+If we define those APIs carefully, they can be used across many packages; since they are KRM resources, we can apply versioning and schema validation to them as well.
+This creates a more maintainable, automatable set of APIs for package customization than simple key/value pairs.

-For example, consider a package with a resource with a custom GVK we have defined, named "service-endpoints", and containing endpoint addresses for services the package needs.
-Those endpoints may vary by region, so in our Porch cluster we maybe have one of these for each region: "useast1-service-endpoints", "useast2-service-endpoints", "uswest1-service-endpoints", etc. When we instantiate the PackageVariant for a cluster, we want to inject the resource corresponding to the region in which the cluster exists.
+As an example, we may define a GVK that contains service endpoints that many of applications use.
+In each application package, we would then include an instance of that resource, say called "service-endpoints", and configure a function to propagate the values from that resource to others within our package.
+As those endpoints may vary by region, in our Porch cluster we can create an instance of this GVK for each region: "useast1-service-endpoints", "useast2-service-endpoints", "uswest1-service-endpoints", etc. When we instantiate the PackageVariant for a cluster, we want to inject the resource corresponding to the region in which the cluster exists.
 Thus, for each cluster